groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 The closing brace automatically disposes of the `Annotator` object, freeing up memory.

-## Advanced Customization Options
+## Advanced customization options

-Once you've mastered the basics, you can enhance your annotations with these advanced features:
+Once the basics work, you can enrich the experience with multiple annotation types, custom fonts, and strategic color palettes.

-### Multiple Annotation Types
+### Multiple annotation types

-You can add different types of annotations to the same document:
+GroupDocs.Annotation lets you mix searchable text with highlights, stamps, and comments in a single document.

 ```java
 // Create different annotations for different purposes